tensil-ai/tensil-landing/content/en/docs/Tutorials/yolo-ultra96v2.md

 displayport.configure(VideoMode(frame_w, frame_h, 24), PIXEL_RGB)
 ```

+If you are connecting the board to an HDMI screen, make sure to use active DP-to-HDMI cable, such as [this one](https://www.amazon.com/gp/product/B01FM50QJC/).

 Next, load the `tmodel` manifest for the model into the driver.
 The manifest tells the driver where to find the other two binary files (program and weights data).

 ```python